seanewest/basher/README.md

 #Basher

-Attempt to run single-method node modules directly from the command line..
+Attempt to run single-method node modules directly from the command line.

 ##Installation